Contact: melissa.taylor [at] nist.gov (Melissa Taylor)class=""

 NIST wrote the original handbook on planning and building forensic laboratories.
 That 71-page document was published by the National Institute of Justice (NIJ) in April 1998 and made available through the NIJ website where it has been consistently popular, receiving frequent hits.
 However, over the past 15 years developments in forensic science as well as in sustainable building practices have outpaced the original handbook.

-Forensic Science Laboratories: Handbook for Facility Planning, Design, Construction, and Relocation
+The new 98-page Forensic Science Laboratories: Handbook for Facilities Planning, Design, Construction, and Relocation

 will help facility planners design efficient, flexible and functional forensic labs which can evolve with mission requirements.
 Resource documentsForensic Science Laboratories: Handbook for Facility Planning, Design, Construction, and RelocationDiagram map of the facility planning processFacility planning checklist